muggl3mind/acc_agent/README.md

 ## 🚧 Future Development

 Additional accounting automation features are planned for future releases.
-The current focus is on perfecting the transaction categorization and journal entry generation workflow.
+The current focus is on perfecting the transaction classification and journal entry generation workflow.

 ---